elliotchau/ECO395M-Exercise-2/Problem 3/Exercise_2,_Problem_3.md

     ## [1] 0.4341027

+The true positive rate that correctly predicts viral articles that actually go viral.

 ``` r
 834/(834+3026) #(1,1)/[(1,1)+(0,1)]
 ```

     ## [1] 0.2160622

+The false positive rate that predicts articles will go viral but do not actually go viral.

 ``` r
 344/(344+3725) #(1,0)/[(1,0)+(0,0)]
 ```

     ## [1] 0.08454166

+The null model's performance.

     ## [1] 0.5065584